nganediwal/Data-Driven-Education-VIP/journals/CindyJournals/Spring2021/Week No13.md

   - Agreed on time to meet on Saturday to film final sub-team presentation
   - Had a detailed conversation with Saurabh on planning last weeks of the semester
   - Agreed on focusing on using Tree models to train CS data
+  - Discussed adding analysis description to read me doc
+  - Discussed uploading any charts and images we used during analysis
 - My updates for this week
   - I spent most of my time trying to write up code for training model
   - I also had some issues pulling code from github so spent time debugging.